Vehicle registration plates of Manitoba

 The Canadian province of Manitoba first required its residents to register their motor vehicles and display licence plates in 1911.
-As of 2022, plates are issued by Manitoba Public Insurance.
+As of 2022, plates are issued by the Manitoba Public Insurance.
 Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles and trailers.

 Passenger baseplates

 1911 to 1947

-In 1956, Canada, the United States, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for licence plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
-The first Manitoba licence plate that complied with these standards was issued 25 years beforehand, in 1931.
+In 1956, Canada, the United States, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
+The first Manitoba license plate that complied with these standards was issued 25 years beforehand, in 1931.

 No slogans were used on passenger plates during the period covered by this subsection.

 1948 to present

-Manitoba is currently one of five provinces where decals are not used to show that the vehicle has valid registration, the others being Alberta, British Columbia, Saskatchewan and Quebec.
+Manitoba is currently one of five provinces where decals are not used to show that the vehicle has valid registration.